 Breaking Free from Fear when Confronting an Enemy

-However, it would be best to learn to face your fear, or it’ll control you.
+It would be best to learn to face your fear, or it’ll control you.
 You must understand that confronting your fears is healthy and necessary for communication.
 Learning how to manage your fears or handle a confrontation is a vital interpersonal skill.

 Before I share how you can avoid fear when facing an enemy, let me explain why giving in to fear is never a good idea.